Child Abuse Program

 The Child Abuse Program minimizes further stress to these child victims by providing a supportive, child-friendly environment for forensic interviews, conducted by professional interviewers who understand the fears and anxieties of abused children.
 Interviews are digitally recorded and witnessed by investigators, with the goal of recounting the history of abuse one time only.
 Victims of abuse and neglect begin the healing process in a program that honors the child’s need for safety, dignity and privacy.

-The mission of the CHKD Child Abuse Program is to identify and provide services for child victims of abuse and neglect in a safe, supportive environment while reducing secondary trauma.
+The mission of the CHKD Child Abuse Program is to identify and provide services for child victims of abuse and neglect in a safe, culturally competent, supportive environment while reducing secondary trauma.
 The program offers an integrated response to child abuse through case coordination with a multidisciplinary team of community professionals.
 All services are based on the highest professional standards and best practices shown to reduce trauma and generate positive outcomes.

 To ensure that all child abuse and neglect victims in Hampton Roads have access to quality child maltreatment services and expertise.